Towards Responsible Quantum Computing

 “In Person” Logistics

 The “in person” meeting will be held at our new meeting place: Rewley House, 1 Wellington Square, Oxford OX1 2JA.
 The meeting will commence at 7:30pm, and an assortment of light refreshments will be available beforehand.
-Please register for the event as usual using the Eventbrite link on the website or via MeetUp, where you will be able to indicate whether you are attending via Zoom or in person.
+Once registration is open, please register for the event as usual using the Eventbrite link on the website or via MeetUp, where you will be able to indicate whether you are attending via Zoom or in person.

 COVID-19